 ASMSU/COGS Legal Services provides for student participation in a prepaid legal services plan.
-This entitles currently enrolled undergraduate and graduate students to receive legal counsel from staff attorneys on most legal concerns.
-Students may receive representation in court or be counseled for criminal misdemeanors, drunk driving and other traffic offenses, landlord-tenant problems, as well as many other civil matters.
+This entitles currently enrolled undergraduate and graduate students who have paid his or her student activity fee to receive legal counsel from staff attorneys on most legal concerns.
+Students may receive representation in court or be counseled for criminal misdemeanors, drunk driving and other traffic offenses, landlordtenant problems, as well as many other civil matters.
 Through the Student Defender program, the office also provides advice and counsel for students involved in any University or departmental judiciary action.
 Student defenders are trained to act as counsel for residence hall problems, academic dishonesty, non-disciplinary challenges, and other intra-university concerns.